-Offering Adult Discussion Groups, speakers, reading groups, and other activities that speak to members' concerns and deepen their understanding of Quaker faith and practice.

-- Identifying, developing, or adapting curricula for First Day Schools that allow young people to grow in faith and in understanding of Friends' testimonies.
-Resources often include the Bible, Quaker history, and other suitable sources. - Seeing that a Youth Safety Policy is in place and that all those working with the youth in the Meeting are aware of the policy.
+- Offering Adult Discussion Groups, speakers, reading groups, and other activities that speak to members' concerns and deepen their understanding of Quaker faith and practice. - Identifying, developing, or adapting curricula for First Day Schools that allow young people to grow in faith and in understanding of Friends' testimonies. - Seeing that a Youth Safety Policy is in place and that all those working with the youth in the Meeting are aware of the policy.